 To verify authenticity of the collected information, the attackers can call or send a message.
 They can even exchange emails with the victim or other contacts in the company for a while.
 It also allows them to find out some helpful details.
 For instance, the software version in use, IP addresses or antivirus program, that they discover during a phishing call or extract from the headers of the email messages.

-To create a realistic phishing scenario, attackers can register a fake domain similar to the corporate website, mail subdomain CRM system, or another resource.
+To create a realistic phishing attack scenario, attackers can register a fake domain similar to the corporate website, mail subdomain CRM system, or another resource.

 The main attack vectors are like those of the mass phishing attacks.
 They include messages with links or attachments, claiming to be notifications from legislative or executive authorities, court decisions, mail delivery errors, invoices or anything else.